THE RAMBLINGS OF AN

 liked power and he liked to be in control.
 He liked to be the center

 of attention and he loved to run his mouth.
-He also
+He was the cock of the

 surrounded himself with "yes men" - advisors who gave him inaccurate